ReGA: Model-Based Safeguard for LLMs via Representation-Guided Abstraction: Experiments

 The overall comparison of ReGA and baselines is shown in Table~\ref{tab:comparison}.
+Additionally, we report their train and inference time in Table~\ref{tab:time}.
 Note that LLM-Judge and Perplexity Filter do not have adjustable thresholds, so we only report their accuracy (Acc).
 The results show that ReGA consistently outperforms other defense paradigms across various evaluation metrics.
-For MLP-Cls., intuitively, the expressiveness of DNNs is better than K-Means clustering, but it can only focus on static individual representations, and fails to model the transition dynamics between different states (tokens), making them less effective than ReGA, which also takes the transition safety into consideration.
+For \textbf{MLP-Cls.}, intuitively, the expressiveness of the MLP classifier is better than that of K-Means clustering, but it can only focus on static individual representations, and fails to model the transition dynamics between different states (tokens), making it less effective than ReGA, which also takes the transition safety into consideration.
 Moreover, its neural network design makes it less interpretable than ReGA, which has clear state and transition semantics for the safety score.
-In regard to the Uni.-DTMC, while its universal modeling successfully addresses abnormal and out-of-distribution (OOD) detection as implemented by LUNA~\cite{song2024luna}, it struggles to generalize effectively in the safety domain.
+In regard to the \textbf{Uni.-DTMC}, while its universal modeling successfully addresses abnormal and out-of-distribution (OOD) detection as implemented by LUNA~\cite{song2024luna}, it struggles to generalize effectively in the safety domain.
 This is because safety representations are generally more effective than broad feature modeling in this context.
-Additionally, while LLM-Judge can detect harmful inputs comparably to ReGA in some models, it is known to produce significant over-refusal issues~\cite{cui2024or,varshney2023art}.
+Additionally, while \textbf{LLM-Judge} can detect harmful inputs comparably to ReGA in some models, it is known to produce significant over-refusal issues~\cite{cui2024or,varshney2023art}, and requires significant computational cost as compared in Table~\ref{tab:time}.
 Furthermore, LLM-Judge often doubles the computational cost of LLM inference, making it expensive to deploy.
-Lastly, the perplexity filter is limited in its capabilities, as it can only defend against OOD-based attacks.
-We summarize the properties of these baselines and ReGA in Table~\ref{tab:setting}.
+Lastly, the \textbf{Perplexity filter} is limited in its capabilities, as it can only defend against OOD-based attacks.
+Based on the discussions above, we summarize the properties of these baselines and ReGA in Table~\ref{tab:setting}.